 Conversation and Listening

-Students improve conversational fluency and listening comprehension.
+All Levels.
+Improve conversational fluency and listening comprehension.
 This class focuses on communicating ideas in English.
 Audio, video and reading materials are used for conversation topics and for developing listening skills.

 Reading and Vocabulary